-NUS President dismissed after investigation into antisemitism
+NUS president dismissed after investigation into antisemitism

-The Union of Jewish Students said this case ‘is a symptom of a wider problem’.
+The Union of Jewish Students said the case ‘is a symptom of a wider problem’.

 The president of the National Union of Students (NUS) has had her contract terminated after an investigation into allegations of antisemitism.